kuronekozero/url-to-title/README.md

 # URL to Title

-This Chrome extension modifies the title of a web page by replacing it with, or appending, the page's URL.
-This provides an alternative way to view page information in your browser tabs.
+This extension modifies the title of a web page by replacing it with, or appending, the page's URL.
+It works both in chrome and firefox browsers.

 ## How It Works